tbelpaeme/HRI2022-EU-meet-up/index.md

 ## Chat with others

-If you wish to get into touch with others who are interested in joining or with people who will participate, feel free to use the following Slack channel: [slack-y5n5922.slack.com](slack-y5n5922.slack.com)
+If you wish to get into touch with others who are interested in joining or with people who will participate, feel free to use [this Slack channel](slack-y5n5922.slack.com).

 ## Frequently Asked Questions